 This seminar will examine how human rights have been articulated in distinct historical contexts in Latin America.
 We shall first review early notions of human rights and natural law as expressed during the Spanish conquest of the Caribbean and the Americas.
 Second, the seminar will identify the main tenets of human rights law and discourse, as comprehended in general terms since the establishment of the United Nations.
 Then we shall study how major concepts of human rights have been asserted in recent years in different countries across Latin America.
-This counts toward the modern requirement for the major and minor.
+This course fulfills the advanced seminar, Americas/Europe, and modern requirements for the major.
 Prerequisite: sophomore standing.
 Offered occasionally.

-HIST 323 Borderland History
+HIST 323 BORDERLAND HISTORY

 This seminar examines how Native Americans, Spaniards, Mexicans, Americans and Mexican Americans have contributed to the shaping of the region encompassing the present border between the U.S. and Mexico.
 The course will consider demographic, economic, social, political and cultural aspects of the peoples who have inhabited and interacted in this area since the 16th century to approximately the present (ca 2010).
 Transnational themes that we shall consider include the following: Spanish and American colonization, the Mexican-American War, the 1910 Mexican Revolution, the evolution of frontier societies on each side of the border since the Treaty of Guadalupe (1848), and post-World War II developments.
 The class will thus address historical processes relating to migration, economic change and state formation, as discourses concerned with individual and group identities are reviewed.
 Students should have some knowledge of 19th and 20th century American or Mexican history.
-This counts toward the modern and colonial/imperial requirements for the major and the modern requirement for the minor.
+The course fulfills the advanced seminar requirement for the major and minor, as well as .5 unit of the core course requirement of the Latino/a Studies Concentration.
 Prerequisite: sophomore standing.
 Offered every other year.